 - I have…strong views on Detroit.
-I spent a few years doing Foreclosure Prevention counseling in Michigan, before moving to Boston to escape the economic crapgasm; and I lived in or near the city for most of my life.
-I tend to side with Slim Shady on not having enough middle fingers to encompass how I feel about it, and how I feel about people who diss it without having the faintest idea what it's really like there.
+I spent a few years doing Foreclosure Prevention counseling in Michigan, before moving to Boston to escape the economic crapgasm; and I lived in or near the D for most of my life.
+I tend to side with Slim Shady on not having enough middle fingers to encompass both how I feel about it, and how I feel about people who diss it without having the faintest idea what it's really like there.

 - I've gone a whole winter without shoes, and would do it again.